Welcome to episode 2 of The Kingdom Art Life, where we are building harmony between faith, art, and career.

 So there you have it family.
 Hopefully you can uncross your eyes the next time I say that any art life can be a vessel for worship and leave a kingdom footprint in culture.
 More than that, though, I hope that you can see that your life and art is the message.
 The whole way you exist as a career artist is the message: from what you make art about, the kind of art you make, your process in creating art, how you manage your career, and the way you interact with people.
 All of that is message; so it all doesn’t have to be shoved into your art piece.

 Alright talk to me.
-Go to thekingdomartlife.com – episode 2 and tell me how do you envision your faith life intertwined in your career life after this episode?
+Tell me how do you envision your faith life intertwined in your career life after this episode?
 Is it confirming?
 Is it affirming?
 Is it hard to swallow?
 Do you need some clarification?
 Do you object to some things that I said?
 I mean it won’t change what I say but it I would still like to hear it.
-So come talk to me in the chat.
-I’ll see you in the chat and I’ll see you next Monday.